Bachelor of Fine Arts (BFA) Program in Dance

 The BFA curriculum offers the serious and dedicated dance student professional training in classical ballet and contemporary modern dance, as well as an extensive curriculum in composition.
 Performance both on campus and on tour is an integral part of dance training at Purchase.

-Our programs are designed to graduate individuals who will meet or exceed the prerequisites of the dance profession.
-We prepare you to become a dancer, choreographer, or to enter the field of dance production.
+Our programs are designed to graduate individuals who will meet or exceed the prerequisites of the dance profession as a dancer and/or choreographer.
 Our curriculum and policies reflect a dedication to the development of your individual talent.
-We stimulate your growth as a dancer through the performance techniques of American/European concert modern dance and classical ballet and the study of dance composition.
-A professional faculty provides the expertise, guidance, and inspiration required for excellence in teaching.
-Our students bring the talent, discipline, and passion needed for success.
-Our goal is to bring out the very best in technique, artistry, and creativity that our young dancers can achieve.
+A professional faculty provides a healthy learning environment in which you can feel safe and supported to take risks and reach toward your highest potential as an artist.
+Students bring the talent, discipline, and passion needed for personal growth and success.
+Our goal is to bring out the very best in technique, artistry, and creativity that our students can achieve.

 Students earn a BFA in dance.
 All students enter the conservatory program in the area of dance performance.
 Subsequently, they may remain in dance performance or apply for one the following concentrations: ballet, dance composition (choreography), or dance production.

 Concentration decisions are approved by the Dance Board of Study.
 Sophomore jury results determine a student’s concentration status.

 Conservatory of Dance students in all concentrations are expected to maintain a grade of C or higher in all required dance courses, excluding the senior project.
 (For students in the composition concentration, a minimum GPA of B+ is required in all composition courses.)
 A grade of C- or lower constitutes a failure to demonstrate successful academic or artistic progress.
 A student who receives grades of C- or lower for two or more semesters may no longer be eligible for scholarship funds and performance opportunities and may be dismissed from the conservatory.